Engel's law

 Engel's law is an economic relationship proposed by the statistician Ernst Engel in 1857.
+It suggests that as family income increases, the percentage spent on food decreases, even though the total amount of food expenditure increases.
+Expenditure on housing and clothing remains proportionally the same, and that spent on education, health and recreation rises.

 Even though Engel's law was proposed roughly 160 years ago, it holds relevance today in the context of poverty, especially the reduction of poverty.
 For instance, the lines and rates for national poverty are often determined by the food share of household expenditure.